dafny-lang/dafny/docs/DafnyRef/Topics.md

 explicit initializer.
-For example, a `bool` variable is initialized by default to `false` and a variable with an int-based type for which `0` is a valid value is auto-initialized to `0`; a non-nullable class type is not not auto-initialized, but a nullable class type is auto-initalized to `null`.
+For example, a `bool` variable is initialized by default to `false` and a variable with an int-based type for which `0` is a valid value is auto-initialized to `0`; a non-nullable class type is not auto-initialized, but a nullable class type is auto-initalized to `null`.

 In declaring generic types, type parameters can be declared to be required to be auto-initializable types (cf. [Section 8.1.2](#sec-auto-init)).